taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [one-hub](https://github.com/martialbe/one-hub) - OpenAI interface management & distribution system, modified from songquanpeng/one-api.
 Supports more models, adds statistical pages, and improves function calls for non-OpenAI models.
  * [whodb](https://github.com/clidey/whodb) - A lightweight next-gen data explorer - Postgres, MySQL, SQLite, MongoDB, Redis, MariaDB & Elastic Search with Chat interface
  * [sum4all](https://github.com/fatwang2/sum4all) - Summary of large models for web pages, videos, and images.
+ * [Pet-GPT](https://github.com/hanzoe/pet-gpt) - Pet-GPT is a desktop pet program written in PyQt, which supports calling OpenAI's GPT for context-based conversations, and then actively chats with you!

 ## Others